fossmonk/bmrpi/README.md

 # BMRPI

 This is intended to be a collection of baremetal applications in Raspberry Pi 4.
-Makefile is written for aarch64 compiler tools for Windows (because I am lazy).
-May add support for linux as well later.
+Makefile is written for aarch64 compiler tools.
 Endgoal is to have some graphics based games/apps which can run baremetal on the RPI4.

 ## Apps Done Yet